-BOARD NOTE: Derived from 40 CFR 144.279, as added at 64 Fed.
+BOARD NOTE: Derived from 40 CFR 144.79, as added at 64 Fed.
 Reg.
 68566 (December 7, 1999).
 USEPA wrote the federal counterpart to this Subpart, 40 CFR 144, Subpart G, in a question-and-answer format to make it easier to understand the regulatory requirements.
 The Board has abandoned that format in favor of a more traditional approach of using clear statements of the requirements and their applicability.

-Section 704.280 Definition of a Class V Injection Well

-Section 704.106 defines the five classes of injection wells, including a Class V injection well, as regulated under this Subpart.
+- 1 (Source: Added at 24 Ill.
+Reg, effective) Section 704.280 Definition of a Class V Injection Well Section 704.106 defines the five classes of injection wells, including a Class V injection well, as regulated under this Subpart.
 Typically, Class V wells are shallow wells used to place a variety of fluids directly below the land surface.
 However, if the fluids placed in the ground qualify as a hazardous waste under the Resource Conservation and Recovery Act (RCRA), the well is either a Class I or Class IV well, not a Class V well.
 Examples of Class V wells are described in Section 704.281.

-BOARD NOTE: Derived from 40 CFR 144.280, as added at 64 Fed.
+BOARD NOTE: Derived from 40 CFR 144.80, as added at 64 Fed.
 Reg.
 68566 (December 7, 1999).

-Section 704.281 Examples of Class V Injection Wells

-The following are examples of Class V injection wells to which this Subpart applies:
+(Source: Added at 24 III.
+Reg, effective) Section 704.281 Examples of Class V Injection Wells The following are examples of Class V injection wells to which this Subpart applies: